Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/editor-view/selection.md

 ## Selection Grippers for Touch

 When the end user touches a view, a small selection gripper will appear below the start and end of the selection.
-The gripper can be dragged to resize the selection, or tapped to show a context menu.
+The gripper can be dragged to resize the selection or tapped to show a context menu.

 The [SyntaxEditor](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor).[AreSelectionGrippersEnabled](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.AreSelectionGrippersEnabled) property can be set to `false` to disable display of the selection grippers.